 But how complex a model of deterministic pull is necessary?
 We found no evidence for a rate shift in deterministic pull; all multiple alpha models performed poorly.
 This is consistent with extensive simulation results showing that, among the three basic parameters of the OU model, alpha is most poorly defined (ref?).
 Thus, even if a rate shift in alpha existed, there is probably little power to detect it.
 In this study, a lack of rate shift in alpha is not surprising as there are multiple free parameters and weak deterministic pull throughout the system.
 We can readily capture shifts in the evolutionary process with variable theta and perhaps sigma over the tree, with stronger deterministic trends accomplished by moving theta to more extreme values.
-Thus a shift in alpha is superlative, as these variations (rate shift in alpha, more extreme values of theta) are not independently identifiable.
+Thus, a shift in alpha is superlative, as these variations (rate shift in alpha, more extreme values of theta) are not independently identifiable.
 Aside from this case where the system overall experiences weak deterministic pull, this may be a general problem for all comparative studies.
 We do not know of a case as of yet where a multiple alpha model was superior.

 Exploring evolutionary constraints with the comparative method.
 Constraint can be described as an evolutionary limit on the range of possible phenotypes, and its role in shaping evolution has long been debated.
-The study of constraint benefitted from increasing conceptual clarification and input from multiple disciplines.
+The study of constraint has benefitted from increasing conceptual clarification and input from multiple disciplines.
 For example, Arnold (1992) laid out four major categories of constraint genetic, selective, developmental, and functional that may shape lineages’ explorations of phenotypic space.
 Work on genetic constraints has focused on the form of covariances of multivariate characters (i.e. G matrices; refs).
 (Revell et al., 2007, many more).
 Evolutionary developmental biology (evo-devo) has explored the limits on phenotypic variation that are inherent in developmental systems (Wagner 1988, Wagner and Altenberg 1996).
 Comparative studies in deep time have explored functional constraints, typically in the form of a tradeoff or negative correlation between two or more phenotypes across species ().
 In this study, we explore a selective constraint in which a trait value (genome size) becomes a target of selection only when it crosses a threshold value.
 This is conceptually different from the canonical view of adaptation, where unbounded phenotypic variants that differ in fitness are sorted by natural selection toward an optimum.
 In contrast, evolution shaped by constraint can unfold as stochastic changes producing functionally equivalent variants within limits.
-In salamanders, this scenario is best illustrated by metamorphosers, which show no deterministic trend but rather stochastic variation within bounds.
+In salamanders, this scenario is best illustrated by metamorphosers, which show no deterministic trend, but rather stochastic variation within bounds.
 With the evolution of non-feeding metamorphosis, the constraint on genome size became more severe, driving the range of acceptable genome sizes lower.
 These two views of phenotypic evolution canonical adaptation and constraint can be conceptualized as two ends of a continuum, one dominated by a strong pull toward an optimum with weak stochastic variation and the other dominated by strong stochastic variation with boundaries.
 OU models, which model both the change in the mean as well as variance of the phenotype, can be used to distinguish among these alternatives.
 Phylogenetic comparative methods have largely focused on explaining shifts in mean phenotype, and have thus lent themselves well to studying adaptation, convergent evolution, and parallelism.
 We show here that these methods can also be used to identify the action of evolutionary constraints, shining additional light on the full range of forces shaping phenotypic evolution.

 ---------